-In the newspaper’s 27 February edition, Higher Education Editor Tim Dodd says ‘it is hard to overestimate the significance’ of VU introducing its Australian-first block model of teaching last year, extending it to second year courses in 2019, and to all VU levels, including postgraduate studies in 2020.
+In the newspaper’s 27 February edition, Higher Education Editor Tim Dodd says ‘it is hard to overestimate the significance’ of VU introducing its Australian-first of teaching last year, extending it to second year courses in 2019, and to all VU levels, including postgraduate studies in 2020.

 “It is creating something genuinely new which is squarely aimed at the needs of students,” The Australian says.

 “It’s a landmark time at Victoria University,” it says.
 “Last year when block mode was introduced to first-year classes, it proved a resounding success.
 Fewer students dropped out, grades went up and pass rates improved.”

 “Importantly, the biggest percentage point gain in pass rates went to students from a poor background, and Victoria University has many of those.”

 The article outlines how the block model is also creating a cultural change at VU as the University negotiates a new Enterprise Agreement (EA) with its staff.

 VU Vice-Chancellor Professor Peter Dawkins told The Australian that a new EA is designed to build a fair and equitable workforce.

 Rather than having a “two-class system of teaching,” the EA “builds in the block model as a central concept” so educators have an equal workload, Professor Dawkins told The Australian.

 “It doesn’t privilege one group of teaching staff with a lighter load than another group,” he says.